sunarch/f_tj_tomjoro-github-io/_posts/2017-02-09-ecto3-mongodb-phoenix.md

 # Proposal

 It would be great if there were something akin to Rails's Mongoid drivers in Elixir/Phoenix.

-I'd love to see a Mongoid-like driver for Phoenix.
-It would grab the best parts of Ecto (or be a branch) and provide handy features for dealing with the various times, dates, timesamps, ids etc., and embedded documents.
+It would grab the best parts of Ecto (or be a branch) and provide handy features for dealing with the various times, dates, timestamps, ids etc., and embedded documents.